moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 - Gave a talk at the Sacramento Python Users Group.
 - Developed and maintained numerous open source software packages for public use.
+  [I forget what years these were for...so the Software Carpentry class doesn't need to be in here?]

 Introduction
 ============